awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub.md

 [Jupyter Notebook](https://jupyter.org/) is an open\-source web application that you can use to create and share documents that contain live code, equations, visualizations, and narrative text\.
 [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/) allows you to host multiple instances of a single\-user Jupyter notebook server\.
 When you create a cluster with JupyterHub, Amazon EMR creates a Docker container on the cluster's master node\.
 JupyterHub, all the components required for Jupyter, and [Sparkmagic](https://github.com/jupyter-incubator/sparkmagic/blob/master/README.md) run within the container\.

 Sparkmagic is a library of kernels that allows Jupyter notebooks to interact with [Apache Spark](https://aws.amazon.com/big-data/what-is-spark/) running on Amazon EMR through [Apache Livy](emr-livy.md), which is a REST server for Spark\.
 Spark and Apache Livy are installed automatically when you create a cluster with JupyterHub\.
 The default Python 3 kernel for Jupyter is available along with the PySpark 3, PySpark, and Spark kernels that are available with Sparkmagic\.
 You can use these kernels to run ad\-hoc Spark code and interactive SQL queries using Python and Scala\.
 You can install additional kernels within the Docker container manually\.
-For more information, see [Installing Additional Kernels and Libraries](emr-jupyterhub-install-kernels-libs.md)\.
+For more information, see [Installing additional kernels and libraries](emr-jupyterhub-install-kernels-libs.md)\.

 The following diagram depicts the components of JupyterHub on Amazon EMR with corresponding authentication methods for notebook users and the administrator\.
-For more information, see [Adding Jupyter Notebook Users and Administrators](emr-jupyterhub-user-access.md)\.
+For more information, see [Adding Jupyter Notebook users and administrators](emr-jupyterhub-user-access.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/images/jupyter-arch.png)